Houston Early Research Experience - University of Houston

 • Attend faculty and community leader-led lectures and discussions

-• Develop a research question and proposal with faculty-mentor guidance
+• Work in a small team of 2-3 students to develop a research question and proposal with faculty-mentor guidance

 • Deliver a research proposal presentation